 By the way, Eric McLuhan is launching his latest book ‘The Sensus Communis, Synesthesia and the Soul: an Odyssey‘ at the McLuhan Centre for Culture and Technology Friday, November 6th at 7pm.
 All are welcome to attend.

-While Canada is celebrating the Liberals’ victory and greeting the next Prime Minister Justin Trudeau, Dr. Logan tells the famous story about McLuhan inviting Trudeau Sr., the then Prime Minister (the late 70s), to attend McLuhan’s seminar at the Coach House, which was conducted at the time by Dr. Logan.
-McLuhan wanted to astonish participants with such a prominent guest.
-But he himself was surprised when the Prime Minister came to the room and said to Dr. Logan, “Hi Bob, how are you?”
+While Canada was celebrating the Liberals’ victory and greeting the next Prime Minister Justin Trudeau, Dr. Logan told a story about McLuhan and Trudeau Sr., the Prime Minister in the late 70s.
+McLuhan invited the Prime Minister to one of his Monday night seminars at the Coach House.
+He was supposed to arrived with Trudeau and asked Bob Logan to lead the seminar.
+McLuhan wanted to surprise participants by walking in with such a prominent guest.
+But he himself was surprised when the Prime Minister entered to the room, looked at Dr. Logan, and said, “Hi Bob, how are you?”
+As it turned out, they knew each other.

-Below is the story, as told by Robert Logan himself in his book McLuhan Misunderstood: Setting the Record Straight.
+Below is the story from Robert Logan’s recent book McLuhan Misunderstood: Setting the Record Straight.

 On my way back home, miles away from Toronto, later that night, I met Eric and Andrew McLuhan once again and had another 15 minutes of memorable conversation.